chiliz16/ROP-Workshop/README.md

 # ROP-Workshop
-slides, exercises, cheatsheet and instructions for my ROP-Workshop (Blackhoodie18)
+Slides, exercises, cheatsheet and instructions for my ROP-Workshop (Blackhoodie18)

 You can find the slides of the workshop in the directory slides, and the exercises we worked through in the folder exercises.
 If you want to follow along, it's a good idea to set up this workshop VM: